mrc-ide/mrc-ide-vault/README.md

 This repo is still somewhat tied to our needs but is hopefully closer to something that can be repurposed at will than it's predecessor [`montagu-vault`](https://github.com/vimc/montagu-vault).

+## Install vault

+Download vault from it's official site https://www.vaultproject.io/downloads.html

+This needs to be done on the machine that will host the vault container too.

 ## Initial setup

 * Create an encrypted copy of the SSL certificate (`tls/key.pem.enc`) if that has not been done yet (see section below)